quii/learn-go-with-tests/hello-world/readme.md

 }
 ```

+We have created a new function again with `func` but this time we've added another keyword `string` in the definition.
+This means this function returns a `string`.

 Now create a new file called `hello_test.go` where we are going to write a test for our `Hello` function

 ```go